gaelanmcmillan/midimon/README.md

    - Priority is NoteOn and NoteOff.

 - [x] Display NoteOn and NoteOff in GUI
-- [ ] Record NoteOn and NoteOff live
+- [x] Record NoteOn and NoteOff live
-- [ ] Transmit new note events to GUI
+- [x] Transmit new note events to GUI
+- [ ] Update GUI regularly...

 ## Sources